How to schedule exams at Athabasca University

-You’ve registered for your class, you’ve been working through the material, and now you’re ready to take your exam.
+You’ve registered for your class, you’ve been working through the material, and now you’re ready to schedule and take your exam.
 So, what are your options?

-While there are many courses at AU that don’t require exams, for those that do, you have several options: virtual invigilation of your online exam with ProctorU, in-person invigilation of your online exam at an approved external invigilation site, and requesting an alternate assessment.
+While there are many courses at Athabasca University (AU) that don’t require exams, for those that do, you have several options: virtual invigilation of your online exam with ProctorU, in-person invigilation of your online exam at an approved external invigilation site, and requesting an alternate assessment.

 If you require academic accommodations for your exam, learn more about eligibility for academic accommodations and how to register with Accessibility Services.